Hamburg S-Bahn

-The Hamburg S-Bahn is a suburban commuter railway network in the Hamburg Metropolitan Region.
+The Hamburg S-Bahn is a rapid transit railway system in the Hamburg Metropolitan Region.
 Together, the S-Bahn, the Hamburg U-Bahn, the AKN railway and the regional railway form the backbone of railway public transport in the city and the surrounding area.
 The network has operated since 1907 as a commuter rail system, under the direction of the state railway, and is a member of the Hamburger Verkehrsverbund (HVV; Hamburg Transport Association).
-There are six lines, serving 68 stations, on 147 km of route.
+There are four lines, serving 68 stations, on 147 km of route.
 On an average working day the S-Bahn transports about 590,000 passengers; in 2010 about 221 million people used the S-Bahn.